-Under the Usufruct Agreement with the MOH, the Company has an obligation to remove the plant and restore the land to its original condition.
+Under the Usufruct Agreement with the Ministry of Housing and Urban Planning, the Company has an obligation to remove the plant and restore the land to its original condition.
 During the previous years, the Company appointed an independent external firm with relevant expertise to reassess the estimated provision for asset retirement obligation.
 Based on the expert's report, the provision is maintained.
 The movement in the provision for asset retirement obligation is as follows:

 31 December 31 December

-2022 2021
+2023 2022

 RO '000 RO '000

-As at 1 January 174 168
+As at 1 January 183 174

-Unwinding of discount 9 6
+Unwinding of discount 9 9

-As at 31 December 183 174
+As at 31 December 192 183